#sffbookclub

 reviewed Counterweight by Djuna

-Djuna: Counterweight (EBook, 2023, Vintage) 2 stars
+Djuna: Counterweight (EBook, 2023, Vintage)

 On the fictional island of Patusan—and much to the ire of the Patusan natives—the Korean …